 Prudential is aware that we expect them to report any material administration errors in relation to processing core financial transactions.
-Having received no reports of such errors or been made aware of member complaints, we are satisfied that Prudential processed Scheme core financial transactions promptly and accurately to an acceptable level during the Scheme Year.
+Having received no reports of such errors or been made aware of member complaints over the Scheme Year, we are satisfied that Prudential processed Scheme core financial transactions promptly and accurately to an acceptable level during the Scheme Year.